 With proper nutrition, the calorie deficit can help reduce body fat overall.

 Resistance training programs with higher volumes and higher intensities have been shown through research to improve insulin resistance and glucose tolerance.

 The recommendation for these effects is that all major muscle groups are exercised 3 days per week, gradually progressing to 8 – 10 reps at high intensity.

-Visceral fat is fat that accumulated in the abdomen and around our internal organs.
-It has more negative effects on the arteries, liver, and breakdown of sugars and fats.
+Visceral fat accumulates in the abdomen and around our internal organs.
+It has more negative effects on the arteries, liver and the breakdown of sugars and fats.

 Enhancing Cardiovascular Health